 Watch Now This tutorial has a related video course created by the Real Python team.
 Watch it together with the written tutorial to deepen your understanding: Web Scraping With Beautiful Soup and Python

-Working through this project will give you the knowledge of the process and tools you need to scrape any static website out there on the World Wide Web.
+Working through this project will give you the knowledge and tools that you need to scrape any static website out there on the World Wide Web.
+If you like learning with hands-on examples and have a basic understanding of Python and HTML, then this tutorial is for you!
 You can download the project source code by clicking on the link below:

 What Is Web Scraping?

-Web scraping is the process of gathering information from the Internet.
-Even copying and pasting the lyrics of your favorite song is a form of web scraping!
-However, the words “web scraping” usually refer to a process that involves automation.
-Some websites don’t like it when automatic scrapers gather their data, while others don’t mind.
+Web scraping is the process of gathering information from the internet.
+Even copying and pasting the lyrics of your favorite song can be considered a form of web scraping!
+However, the term “web scraping” usually refers to a process that involves automation.
+While some websites don’t like it when automatic scrapers gather their data, which can lead to legal issues, others don’t mind it.

 If you’re scraping a page respectfully for educational purposes, then you’re unlikely to have any problems.
-Still, it’s a good idea to do some research on your own and make sure that you’re not violating any Terms of Service before you start a large-scale project.
+Still, it’s a good idea to do some research on your own to make sure you’re not violating any Terms of Service before you start a large-scale web scraping project.

-Say you’re a surfer, both online and in real life, and you’re looking for employment.
-However, you’re not looking for just any job.
+Say that you like to surf—both in the ocean and online—and you’re looking for employment.
+It’s clear that you’re not interested in just any job.
 With a surfer’s mindset, you’re waiting for the perfect opportunity to roll your way!

-There’s a job site that offers precisely the kinds of jobs you want.
+You know about a job site that offers precisely the kinds of jobs you want.
 Unfortunately, a new position only pops up once in a blue moon, and the site doesn’t provide an email notification service.
-You think about checking up on it every day, but that doesn’t sound like the most fun and productive way to spend your time.
+You consider checking up on it every day, but that doesn’t sound like the most fun and productive way to spend your time.
+You’d rather be outside surfing real-life waves!

-Thankfully, the world offers other ways to apply that surfer’s mindset!
-Instead of looking at the job site every day, you can use Python to help automate your job search’s repetitive parts.
-Automated web scraping can be a solution to speed up the data collection process.
-You write your code once, and it will get the information you want many times and from many pages.
+Thankfully, Python offers a way to apply your surfer’s mindset.
+Instead of having to check the job site every day, you can use Python to help automate the repetitive parts of your job search.
+With automated web scraping, you can write the code once, and it’ll get the information that you need many times and from many pages.

-In contrast, when you try to get the information you want manually, you might spend a lot of time clicking, scrolling, and searching, especially if you need large amounts of data from websites that are regularly updated with new content.
-Manual web scraping can take a lot of time and repetition.
+Note: In contrast, when you try to get information manually, you might spend a lot of time clicking, scrolling, and searching, especially if you need large amounts of data from websites that are regularly updated with new content.
+Manual web scraping can take a lot of time and be highly repetitive and error-prone.

-There’s so much information on the Web, and new information is constantly added.
-You’ll probably be interested in at least some of that data, and much of it is just out there for the taking.
-Whether you’re actually on the job hunt or you want to download all the lyrics of your favorite artist, automated web scraping can help you accomplish your goals.
+There’s so much information on the internet, with new information constantly being added.
+You’ll probably be interested in some of that data, and much of it is out there for the taking.
+Whether you’re actually on the job hunt or just want to automatically download all the lyrics of your favorite artist, automated web scraping can help you accomplish your goals.

 Challenges of Web Scraping

-The Web has grown organically out of many sources.
-It combines many different technologies, styles, and personalities, and it continues to grow to this day.
-In other words, the Web is a hot mess!
-Because of this, you’ll run into some challenges when scraping the Web:
+The internet has grown organically out of many sources.
+It combines many different technologies, styles, and personalities, and it continues to grow every day.
+In other words, the internet is a hot mess!
+Because of this, you’ll run into some challenges when scraping the web:

-Unstable scripts are a realistic scenario, as many websites are in active development.
-Once the site’s structure has changed, your scraper might not be able to navigate the sitemap correctly or find the relevant information.
-The good news is that many changes to websites are small and incremental, so you’ll likely be able to update your scraper with only minimal adjustments.
+Unstable scripts are a realistic scenario because many websites are in active development.
+If a site’s structure changes, then your scraper might not be able to navigate the sitemap correctly or find the relevant information.
+The good news is that changes to websites are often small and incremental, so you’ll likely be able to update your scraper with minimal adjustments.

-However, keep in mind that because the Internet is dynamic, the scrapers you’ll build will probably require constant maintenance.
+Still, keep in mind that the internet is dynamic and keeps on changing.
+Therefore, the scrapers you build will probably require maintenance.
 You can set up continuous integration to run scraping tests periodically to ensure that your main script doesn’t break without your knowledge.

 An Alternative to Web Scraping: APIs

 Some website providers offer application programming interfaces (APIs) that allow you to access their data in a predefined manner.
 With APIs, you can avoid parsing HTML.
 Instead, you can access the data directly using formats like JSON and XML.
-HTML is primarily a way to present content to users visually.
+HTML is primarily a way to visually present content to users.

-When you use an API, the process is generally more stable than gathering the data through web scraping.
+When you use an API, the data collection process is generally more stable than it is through web scraping.
 That’s because developers create APIs to be consumed by programs rather than by human eyes.

 However, APIs can change as well.
 The challenges of both variety and durability apply to APIs just as they do to websites.
 Additionally, it’s much harder to inspect the structure of an API by yourself if the provided documentation lacks quality.

-The approach and tools you need to gather information using APIs are outside the scope of this tutorial.
+The approach and tools you need to gather information using APIs is outside the scope of this tutorial.
 To learn more about it, check out API Integration in Python.

 Scrape the Fake Python Job Site

-In this tutorial, you’ll build a web scraper that fetches Python software developer job listings from the Fake Python Jobs site.
+In this tutorial, you’ll build a web scraper that fetches Python software developer job listings from a fake Python job site.
 It’s an example site with fake job postings that you can freely scrape to train your skills.
 Your web scraper will parse the HTML on the site to pick out the relevant information and filter that content for specific words.

-You can scrape any site on the Internet that you can look at, but the difficulty of doing so depends on the site.
+You can scrape any site on the internet that you can look at, but the difficulty of doing so depends on the site.
 This tutorial offers you an introduction to web scraping to help you understand the overall process.
-Then, you can apply this same process for every website you’ll want to scrape.
+Then, you can apply this same process for every website that you want to scrape.

 Throughout the tutorial, you’ll also encounter a few exercise blocks.
-You can click to expand them and challenge yourself by completing the tasks described there.
+You can click to expand them and challenge yourself by completing the tasks described within.

 Step 1: Inspect Your Data Source

 Before you write any Python code, you need to get to know the website that you want to scrape.
-That should be your first step for any web scraping project you want to tackle.
-You’ll need to understand the site structure to extract the information that’s relevant for you.
-Start by opening the site you want to scrape with your favorite browser.
+Getting to know the website should be your first step for any web scraping project that you want to tackle.
+You’ll need to understand the site structure to extract the information relevant for you.
+Start by opening the site that you want to scrape with your favorite browser.

 Explore the Website